Keyword Assisted Topic Models: The Base

 \subsubsection{Topic Interpretability}

-We begin by comparing the interpretability of the resulting topics between \keyATM{} and \wLDA.
+We begin by examining the interpretability of the resulting topics.
 We focus on the topic-word distributions and show that words with high probabilities given a topic are consistent with the topic's label.
 For \keyATM, there is no need to label topics with pre-specified keywords after model fitting.
 In contrast, \wLDA{} requires the post-hoc labeling of the resulting topics.
-Here, we determine the topic labels such that the document classification performance of \wLDA{} is maximized.\footnote{Specifically, we use the Hungarian algorithm to match the 21 topic labels to the resulting topics by finding pairs of labels and resulting topics that maximize the area under the receiver operating characteristics (AUROC) for all 21 topics.
-To account for the multi-label classification structure when computing AUROC, we calculate the harmonic mean of binary classification measures across each label with the \textsf{R} package \texttt{multiROC} \citep{Wei2018}.} This leads to a less favorable empirical evaluation for \keyATM.
+Here, we determine the topic labels such that the document classification performance of \wLDA{} is maximized (see Appendix~p.~\pageref{app:topicmatch}).
+This leads to a less favorable empirical evaluation for \keyATM.
 Below, we show that even in this setting, \keyATM{} significantly outperforms \wLDA.

-Table~\ref{tab:base-topwords} presents the ten words with the highest estimated probabilities for six selected topics under each model.
-The results for the remaining 15 topics are shown in Table~\ref{tab:app-base-topwords} of Appendix~\ref{app:base-topwords}.
+Table~\ref{tab:base-topwords} presents ten words with the highest estimated probabilities for six selected topics under each model (see Table~\ref{tab:app-base-topwords} on Appendix~p.~\pageref{app:base-topwords} for the remaining 15 topics).
 For \keyATM, the keywords of each topic appear in bold letters whereas the asterisks indicate the keywords from another topic.
-Each model's result is based on the MCMC draws from one of the five chains that has the median performance in terms of the overall AUROC.\footnote{Note that for \wLDA, it is not straightforward to combine multiple chains due to the label switching problem.
+Each model's result is based on the MCMC draws from one of the five chains that has the median performance in terms of the overall area under the receiver operating characteristics (AUROC).\footnote{For \wLDA, it is difficult to combine multiple chains due to the label switching problem.
 There is no such problem for \keyATM{} since the topics are labeled before model fitting.}